lawmurray/Birch/libraries/Cairo/README.md

 ## Usage

-To use from another Birch package, first add `Birch.Cairo` to the `require.package` item in its `META.json`.
+To use from another Birch package, first add `Cairo` to the `require.package` item in its `META.json`.
 This will add checks for package files during the build.

 Basic usage then looks something like this: